rdsuel/Arduino-Class/README.md

 # Arduino Class
 Materials for my Arduino class taught at GE Appliances.
-See the `Arduinos.pdf` for the class materials.
+See the [Arduinos.pdf](https://github.com/rdsuel/Arduino-Class/blob/master/Arduinos.pdf) file for the class presentation.